 The F-4 Phantom II jet fighter cockpit mobile exhibit recently received its second exterior paint treatment in July of 2020.
 The fully-restored "long-nose" cockpit travels on a 27-foot trailer, and makes an immediate impression wherever it goes.

 Since it's first restoration, the cockpit has travelled throughout the Midwest to events ranging from large airshows to birthday parties, giving the public the rare opportunity to sit in a real jet fighter.
-It is now the Gateway Youth Aeronautical Foundation's first public exhibit, available for appearances this fall.
+It is now the Gateway Youth Aeronautical Foundation's first public exhibit, available for appearances.

 Updated June, 2021